-- BWWG agencies issued a Letter of Retention for 36 vessel transits involving 133 tanks. - As a result of pre-arrival screenings, 11 vessels altered course to enable satisfactory exchange
+- BWWG agencies issued a Letter of Retention for 63 vessel transits involving 252 tanks. - Because of pre-arrival screenings, no vessels had to alter course to enable satisfactory exchange, avoiding major delays later in their transit and the issuance of LORs.

-Note that in many areas of the Great Lakes Basin, vessels are now restricted to no discharge of sewage and vessel operators are forced to temporarily use ballast tanks as holding tanks; these tanks are then non-compliant with Ballast and Pollution Regulations.
-Therefore, TC and USCG, as enforcement agencies, issue Letters of Retention with follow-ups.
-No LORs were issued for this purpose in 2012.
+Note that in many areas of the Great Lakes Basin, vessels are now restricted from discharging sewage, causing vessel operators to temporarily use ballast tanks as holding tanks.
+These tanks are then non-compliant with ballast and pollution regulations.